 without a value has the same effect.)
 If the plugin fails

 to initialize, the server runs with the plugin disabled.

 Tells the server to enable the plugin, but if plugin initialization fails, the server does not start.
 In other words, this option forces the server to run with the plugin enabled or not at all.

-plugin from being unloaded at runtime.
-If a user attempts to
+the plugin from being unloaded at runtime.
+If a user

 LOAD_OPTION column of the

-built-in pluggable storage engines and that you want the server
+are built-in pluggable storage engines and that you want the

-to load them at startup, subject to these conditions: The server
+server to load them at startup, subject to these conditions: